 The Murray River is technically NSW territory, so if you plan to hit the river for a spot of fishing, you’ll need a licence.
 Getting a licence is quick and easy.
 For less than $10 you’re free to fish in the Murray and northern waters.
-Apply online or pick up a license at an official agent (look for fishing shops or camping supply stores in Swan Hill).
+Apply online or pick up a licence at an official agent (look for fishing shops or camping supply stores in Swan Hill).

 Life jackets are required, on both passengers and drivers, while onboard a vessel or, swimming in the Murray.